Texas Army base Fort Hood is renamed for Hispanic 4-star general Richard Cavazos

 The Congressional Hispanic Caucus and other supporters had urged the military to rename the base after Cavazos, who was raised in Kingsville, Texas, and commanded troops at Fort Hood.

-Born to Mexican American parents, Cavazos was commissioned to the Army after graduating from high school and went to fight in the Korean War.
+Born to Mexican American parents, Cavazos was commissioned into the Army in 1951 after graduating from Texas Technical University and later went to fight in the Korean War.
 There, he was a member of the Borinqueneers, a famed unit of mostly Spanish-speaking Puerto Rican soldiers.
 He later led troops in the Vietnam War.

 Cavazos earned the Silver Star and two Distinguished Service Cross awards for his service during the two conflicts — for actions such as evacuating wounded soldiers before having his own injuries treated during the Korean War and exposing himself to enemy fire while leading attacks in the Vietnam War.